 Fat Free Cream Cheese

-I buy my fat free cream cheese at Walmart and/or Kroger but if you can’t find it, you can use 1/3 fat without any modifications.
+I buy my fat free cream cheese at Walmart, Kroger, or HEB.
+If you can’t find it, you can use 1/3 fat without any modifications.

 Greek Yogurt and White Chocolate Chips